usnationalarchives/digital-preservation/README.md

 Our digital preservation subject matter experts, led by Director of Digital Preservation Leslie Johnston, have been hard at work to prepare the National Archives for this change.
 They have formalized a set of documents that describe how we identify risks to digital files and prioritize them for action, and created specific plans for the preservation of these many file formats.

 NARA holds several billion files representing more than 500 file format versions.
-These files can be categorized into 17 general records types or categories of electronic records.
-The vast majority are email messages, followed by JPEG and TIFF images and plain ASCII text.
+These files can be categorized into 16 general categories of electronic records.
+The vast majority of files are email messages, followed by JPEG and TIFF still images and plain ASCII text.

 ## The NARA Risk and Prioritization Matrix
-NARA uses the Risk and Prioritization Matrix to measure the preservation risk of digital file formats in our holdings and to assess formats we will receive in the future.
+NARA uses the Risk and Prioritization Matrix to measure the preservation risk of digital file formats in our holdings and to assess formats we anticipate receiving in the future.
 By answering questions related to the ability to preserve and sustain a file format, we identify relative risk levels.

 The sustainability factors each have a different level of impact (positive or negative) on a format’s risk level, with several high-impact factors having the greatest effect on the calculations.